The Acme Book Club

 The Withers Library

-In 1897, Sarah Rice Withers, then a resident of Bloomington, Illinois, and formerly a member of the Nicholasville Presbyterian Church, bequeathed a sum of money to “the trustees of the Presbyterian Church of Nicholasville, Kentucky” for the purpose of founding and establishing a public circulating library to be called the Withers Library.
+In 1899, “the trustees of the Presbyterian Church of Nicholasville, Kentucky” received a donation from Sara Rice Withers, a former member of the church, for the purpose of founding and establishing a public circulating library to be called the Withers Library.

-After receiving the Withers bequest, which amounted to $32,943, the trustees rented and equipped a room on the ground floor of the building at Maple and First Street.
+After receiving the Withers bequest of $32,943, the trustees rented and equipped a room on the ground floor of the building at Maple and First Street.
 Some 1,200 additional books were purchased, a librarian and assistant employed, and professional help obtained to catalog the books.
 This facility operated on a full time basis six days a week until 1906.

 In 1906, a contract was let to construct a large two-story brick building on the northwest corner of Main and Oak Streets.
 It was constructed to provide rental income from three separate rooms on the first floor and have a much larger library on the second floor.
 It was opened to the public on July 22, 1907 and provided library services for over 60 years.